linode/manager/CONTRIBUTING.md

 Be sure to set your callback URL to something like `http://localhost:3000/oauth/callback` when you register your OAuth client.

+For convenience, an example `.env` file entitled: `.env.example` exists in the base of this repository.

 Note: if you pick a callback url that is not on localhost:3000, you will need to update the REACT_APP_APP_ROOT variable in `.env` to point to the different server.
 Non-localhost callback urls must also be HTTPS.
 To enable HTTPS, you must